Rubyng7/Hannah-Olukotun---Palmora-Group-HR-Analysis-/README.md

 - Standardize recruitment for both gender

-- Establish transparent salary bands and conduct regular pay audits.
+- Establish transparent salary bands and conduct regular pay audits

+- Be more salary compliant and increase pay of well rated employees above the mim pay expectation.

 ### Limitations